 GeneCards Summary for IL4I1 Gene

 IL4I1 (Interleukin 4 Induced 1) is a Protein Coding gene.
 Diseases associated with IL4I1 include Striatonigral Degeneration, Infantile and Primary Mediastinal Large B-Cell Lymphoma.
-Among its related pathways are Phenylalanine metabolism and Histidine, lysine, phenylalanine, tyrosine, proline and tryptophan catabolism.
+Among its related pathways are Histidine, lysine, phenylalanine, tyrosine, proline and tryptophan catabolism and Phenylalanine metabolism.
 Gene Ontology (GO) annotations related to this gene include oxidoreductase activity and L-amino-acid oxidase activity.
 An important paralog of this gene is KDM1A.

 UniProtKB/Swiss-Prot Summary for IL4I1 Gene